The purpose of the statewide health improvement program is to:

 (3) utilize innovative support tools to analyze and predict the impact of prevention strategies on health outcomes and state health care costs over time.

 The commissioner shall submit a biennial report to the legislature on the statewide health improvement program funded under this section.
 The report must include information on each grant recipient, including the activities that were conducted by the grantee using grant funds, the grantee's progress toward achieving the measurable outcomes established under subdivision 2, and the data provided to the commissioner by the grantee to measure these outcomes for grant activities.
 The commissioner shall provide information on grants in which a corrective action plan was required under subdivision 1a, the types of plan action, and the progress that has been made toward meeting the measurable outcomes.
 In addition, the commissioner shall provide recommendations on future areas of focus for health improvement.
 These reports are due by January 15 of every other year, beginning in 2010.
-In the report due on January 15, 2014, the commissioner shall include a description of the contracts awarded under subdivision 4, paragraph (c), and the monitoring and evaluation systems that were designed and implemented under these contracts.
+In the reports due beginning January 15, 2020, the commissioner shall include a description of the contracts awarded under subdivision 4, paragraph (c), and the monitoring and evaluation systems that were designed and implemented under these contracts.